- The HPV vaccine is an anti-cancer vaccine.

 The two vaccines are made by using “virus-like particles,” a relatively new scientific development.
 These virus-like particles only look like the HPV virus; they don’t actually contain any RNA or DNA of the virus and are not able to cause an HPV infection.

-Vaccination is recommended for all males and females 11 or 12 years old (up to 26 years) with 3 doses of HPV9.
+NEW Schedule: Vaccination is recommended for all males and females 11 or 12 years old (up to 26 years) with 2 doses of HPV9 6-12 months apart.
+If vaccination is started after age 15, 3 doses are required.
 The second and third doses should be received 2 and 6 months after the first dose.

 Getting the HPV vaccine is much safer than getting the diseases HPV can cause.
 But like any medications, an allergic reaction or adverse side effects may occur.